splynx/docs/files/en/administration/reports/ticket_reports/ticket_reports.md

 ![SLA](4.png)
 ![SLA](4.1.png)

 To display data in this report, it is necessary to first specify a period to retrieve the SLA report data.
-Simply specify the period and click on show to view the results for that period.
+Simply specify the period and click on Refresh button to view the results for that period.
 The report will display data of each admin in the system and their response times under each time interval pertaining to a specific date group, as well as the total of response time intervals for each date interval:

 ![SLA](5.png)